 * Original research articles

 * Review articles, providing a comprehensive review on a scientific topic

 Peer Review Process: All submitted manuscripts will undergo a detailed peer review process (Double Blind Peer Review Process).
 An editor or editor in chief takes this responsibility to arrange the review process.
-This peer-review process takes 2-3 weeks to be completed.
+This peer-review process takes about 45-60 days to be completed.
 In the double-blind peer review process, the manuscript undergoes many stages.
 Please view the Flowchart of Review Process.

 Acceptance: When a manuscript is accepted after the peer review process, an invoice is sent to the author to pay the publication fee.
 After the payment by the author, the manuscript is forwarded for further process for publication